Qubits01/xbox_shrinker/README.md

 ## Usage
 If you want to make use of a ss.xml file, it needs to be in the same directory as the executable.
-A ss.xml file will automatically created when processing your first file and all data will be updated with every file processed.
+If it does not exists, a ss.xml file will automatically be created when processing your first file and all data will be updated with every file processed.
 **Scrubbing and unscrubbing**
 ```
 xbox_shrinker.exe <iso/iso.dec file>